on orders over $50

 As with the decision to feed raw or pasteurized goat milk, do your research on feeding goat milk vs cow milk.
 Again, consider the source.
 While I believe goat milk is better, I would always choose milk from a healthy animal raised outside on grass and sunshine than an animal raised in a confinement system.

-Is goat milk safe for puppies, adult dogs, and sick or older dogs?
+Is goat milk safe for puppies and adult dogs?

 Newborn puppies should always be fed their mother's milk.
 But sometimes puppies are orphaned or their mother simply doesn't produce enough milk.
 As mentioned earlier, we assist many breeders to raise healthy puppies by supplementing them with our raw goat milk.